dylan-source/tradfi_model/readme.md

-A series of tradfi investment stratgies/models
+A series of tradfi investment stratgies/models.

+Very much work-in-progress